malmgrek/gammy/README.md

 A Generalized additive model is a predictive mathematical model defined as a sum of terms that are calibrated (fitted) with observation data.
 This package provides a hopefully pleasant interface for configuring and fitting such models.
-Bayesian interpretation of model parameters is promoted.
+Bayesian interpretation of model parameters is promoted and minimalist set of features.

 ## Summary